Tornado outbreak of April 21, 1967: Lake Zurich, Illinois

-Oak Lawn–Evergreen Park–Chicago South Side, Illinois
+Oak Lawn–Evergreen Park–Chicago, Illinois

-The third violent tornado to affect Illinois this day was also the deadliest tornado of the entire outbreak.
-The F4 tornado that swept through Palos Hills, Oak Lawn, Hometown, Evergreen Park, and skipped through Chicago's Southside, killed 33 people.
+This deadly, violent and horrific tornado was the deadliest tornado of the entire outbreak and the deadliest tornado to ever hit the metropolitan area of Chicago.
+The tornado that swept through Palos Hills, Oak Lawn, Hometown, Evergreen Park, and skipped through Chicago's Southside, killed 33 people.
 The path of this tornado was 16 miles long, and at times 200 yd wide.
 It dissipated at Rainbow Beach on Lake Michigan.

 An intense supercell with a hook echo on weather radar first appeared at 4:45 p.m.
 CDT about 18 mi west-northwest of Joliet.
 Later, at 5:15 p.m., an employee of the U.S. Weather Bureau observed a rotating wall cloud about 10 mi north of Joliet.
 Minutes later, severe thunderstorm winds blew out windows in a building, though no tornado or funnel cloud had yet occurred.
 Near the Little Red Schoolhouse, in what is now the Forest Preserve District of Cook County, an observer first noted a funnel cloud to the south, moving east with hail up to .75 in in diameter—but he was unable to report to the Weather Bureau as his telephone failed to give a dial tone.
 At 5:24 p.m.
 CDT, a tornado touched down at the present-day campus of Moraine Valley Community College and moved east-northeast, mainly at 70° heading.
 As it touched down, the tornado bent power poles and blew down small trees and vegetation, tossing dirt as it went.
 It then grew in size to 450 ft wide and entered Palos Hills, destroying about five buildings—including two frame homes and a brick home—and snapping trees.
 Subsequently, the intensifying funnel severely damaged homes and a drive-in theater in a half-block-wide area of Chicago Ridge.

 Over the next six minutes, the tornado attained its maximum intensity as it tore a 16.2 mi swath of damage through Oak Lawn, Hometown, and Evergreen Park at a 60 mi/h ground forward speed.
 As it passed through the business district of Oak Lawn, the tornado leveled many homes that were built entirely of brick.
 In Oak Lawn, the tornado threw 25–40 vehicles from the intersection of Southwest Highway and W. 95th St. (US-12/20), killing 16 people who were stuck in traffic during the rush hour.
 At the same intersection, the tornado destroyed the gym at Oak Lawn Community High School, including the locker room to which the students had been evacuated.
 Though none were killed, several students were injured.
 Seven shoppers were killed across the street when the roof of a grocery store collapsed on them.